BolunDai0216/FrankaArmROS/README.md

 ```

 Finally, when starting the machine go to `UEFI firmware settings > Boot Configuration > Enable Secure Boot` and disable secure boot.
 Now, you should be able to choose the realtime kernel within the `Advanced options for Ubuntu` in the GRUB menu.

+## How to record and visualize data

+To record and visualize data the easiest way is to use `rosbag`.
+Please check `read_bag_files/ReadBagFilesName.ipynb` for details.